jina-ai/finetuner/docs/components/tuner.md

 ## Fit method

 Tuner can be called via `finetuner.fit()`.
-Its minimum form looks like the folllowing:
+Its minimum form is as follows:

 ```python
 import finetuner